 Palazzo Pitti & Giardino Di Boboli

-This palace and gardens are absolutely remarkable to see and explore.
+Palazzo Pitti and its gardens are absolutely remarkable to see and explore.
 When faced with the palace itself, what strikes you is the slightly modern feel the outside of the building has (vastly contrasted with some of the other sights you would have already seen so far).
 But don’t let this modern feel fool you – the palace is actually over 600 years old!

 The palace is a marvel for any art or museum lover.
 From the Palatine Gallery displaying masterpieces by legends such as Titian, Veronese and Botticelli; right through to the Royal Apartments housing fantastic pieces of 17th Century furnishings and magnificent decor.
 Within the palace, you can even embrace the sparkle and lavishness of various pieces of Roman glassware, ivory, crystal and works of gold.